Plumsail/helpdesk-docs/Online/How To/advanced.rst

     Sync SharePoint user profiles fields to HelpDesk contacts Send SMS notifications from help desk with Microsoft Flow and Twilio Find the internal name of SharePoint column Restrict requesters to see only tickets created by them <How to restrict requesters to see only tickets created by them>
+    Submit tickets from an online form to SharePoint HelpDesk with the help of Microsoft Flow or Azure Logic Apps connector